kshehadeh/ansie/packages/ansie/README.md

 Test files are colocated with the files that they are testing using the format `<filename>.test.ts`.
 For composition and markup tests, we automatically generate fixture files from an array of test string and commands.

-Many of the tests are built off of fixtures that can be re-recorded at any time using the `tests:record` script.
+Many of the tests are built off of fixtures that can be re-recorded at any time using the `fixture:generate` script.

-`test-composer-commands` is a file that export an array where each item in the array is a function that runs an compose command.
-When you run `bun run tests:record` each of these functions is executed and the results are stored in the `composer-fixtures.json` file which is then run as part of the package's tests.

-`test-markup-strings` is an array of valid markup strings that are used during the `bun run tests:record` script to generate the `compiler-fixtures.json` file which contains the inputs and expected outputs.
+`test-markup-strings` is an array of valid markup strings that are used during the `npm run fixture:generate` script to generate the `compiler-fixtures.json` file which contains the inputs and expected outputs.

 > **Note: You should only rerecord the fixtures if you are confident that they will generate correct output**